ddreamktty/Portfolio/Business/THAI THAN/README.md

 This project demonstrated the full cycle of business concept development—from ideation and cost modeling to product launch and post-sale analysis.
 The experience provided practical exposure to cross-functional collaboration, consumer behavior analysis, and data-driven decision-making, aligning closely with the responsibilities of a Business Analyst role.

-**Note**: Sensitive financial data and marketing tactics have been summarized to preserve project originality.
-Full version available upon request.